-Admission to the master's programs is based, in part, on a cumulative GPA of 2.7, a score of 380 on the MAT, or a score of 290 on the GRE.
+Admission to the master's programs is based, in part, on a cumulative GPA of 2.7, and a score of 290 on the GRE.
 Applicants who do not meet all program admission guidelines may be admitted on academic restriction upon recommendation of the director of the Graduate Counseling Program.
 In some cases, students may be admitted on academic restriction based on the writing assessment; in this case, students will be required to work with academic services.

 The admission on academic restriction status will be removed when the enrollee has completed the first two courses with a minimum grade of B in each of these courses.
 Failure to meet this stipulation during any of the first two courses will result in disenrollment.